chokevin8/chokevin8.github.io/_posts/2023-08-25-stable-diffusion-part4.md

 5. Take gradient descent step on the previous training objective $$L_{LDM} = ||\epsilon - \epsilon_{\theta}(x_t,t)||^2 $$ with respect to $$\theta$$, which is the parameters of the weights and biases of the decoder.

-We are now well familiar with the training process since the objective was already explained in the previous part of the blog post.

 The above sampling algorithm is the DDPM sampling process, which is just the reverse diffusion process explained in the previous part.